The Last Books was founded by Phil Baber and Snejanka Mihaylova in 2012.

-We offer a 20% unwaged discount on all our titles: enter the code 202020 on the checkout page.
-If you would like to read but cannot afford to buy one of our books we can provide PDFs of most of our titles.
+We offer a 20% unwaged discount: enter the code 202020 on the cart page.
+If you would to read but cannot afford to buy one of our books, please get in touch: we’re happy to supply free PDFs of most of our titles.

 Barentszstraat 291-B, 1013 NN Amsterdam, NL